SAP/open-ux-tools/.changeset/weak-feet-sort.md

 '@sap-ux-private/preview-middleware-client': minor
 ---

-Initial version of the module containing a typescript version of of the flp init script.
+Enhanced the client to be able to communicate with a wrapping frame running the @sap-ux/control-property-editor.